Breaking the degeneracy of non-canonical quartic inflation by reheating considerations: Reheating epoch

-In Fig. \ref{fig:Tre}, the reheating temperature $T_{re}$, Eq. (\ref{eq:CMB_reheat_Tre_SR}), is plotted as a function of the scalar spectral index $n_s$ for different values of $\alpha$ parameter.
-The dark (light) blue area represents the 68\% (95\%) CL specified by Eq. (\ref{eq:ns95}) for the scalar spectral index according to recent data of Planck 2018.
+In Fig. \ref{Tre_a}, the reheating temperature $T_{\rm re}$, given by Eq. (\ref{eq:CMB_reheat_Tre_SR}), is plotted as a function of the scalar spectral index $n_{\rm s}$ for different values of $\alpha$.
+The dark (light) blue area represents the 68\% (95\%) CL specified by Eq. (\ref{eq:ns95}) for the scalar spectral index according to the recent data of Planck 2018.
 The gray area at the bottom of the diagram represents the constraint from BBN.
-The horizontal line at the top of the diagram indicates the upper limit of the reheating temperature.
-It is worth noting that changing in the $\alpha$ parameter does not yield the significant change in the reheating temperature.
-Therefore, the reheating temperature in this model, is degenerate with respect to changes in $\alpha$ parameter.
-It can be inferred from Figs. \ref{fig:Nre} and \ref{fig:Tre} that, the duration $N_{re}$ and the temperature $T_{re}$ of the reheating stage cannot impose strict constraints on the free parameters of the inflationary model with a quartic potential in the non-canonical framework.
-In other words, reheating considerations do not further restrict the values in the parameter space.
+The horizontal line at the top of Figs. \ref{Tre_a} and \ref{Tre_N} indicates the upper limit of the reheating temperature. \textbf{ It can be seen that changes in $\alpha$ do not lead to significant variations in the reheating temperature $T_{\rm re}$ as a function of $n_{\rm s}$.
+On the other hand, Fig. \ref{Tre_N} shows the variation of $T_{\rm re}$ as a function of $\alpha$ for different fixed values of the $e$-fold number $N$, according to Table \ref{tab1}.
+In this case, a clear dependence on $\alpha$ is visible, and thus, in the $T_{\rm re}-\alpha$ plane, the degeneracy can be broken.}